simpleledger/SLPDB/README.md

 # SLPDB

-SLPDB is a persistance layer for SLP token transactions.
+SLPDB is a persistance layer for SLP token transaction metadata and DAG.

 ### NOTICE: SLPDB is in an alpha state.
 Expect changes.